MedReflect: Teaching Medical LLMs to Self-Improve via Reflective Correction: Experiments

-We conducted a comprehensive evaluation of open-source large language models (LLMs) across diverse medical benchmarks, with detailed results presented in Table \ref{tab:compare}.
-To enable comparisons with larger-scale models, we further fine-tuned a reflection-augmented model based on Qwen2.5-32B-Instruct.
-The experimental findings indicate that MedReflect outperforms existing state-of-the-art (SOTA) open-source models of equivalent scale across all evaluated benchmarks.
+We conducted a comprehensive evaluation of open-source LLMs across diverse medical benchmarks, with detailed results presented in Table \ref{tab:compare}.
+The experimental findings indicate that MedReflect outperforms comparable open-source models on the majority of evaluated benchmarks, establishing new state-of-the-art results for models of equivalent scale, particularly in reasoning-intensive tasks.